Skip to content

 Here’s how to think about defining your data SLIs.
 In previous posts, I’ve discussed the five pillars of data observability.
 Reframed, these pillars are your five key data SLIs: freshness, distribution, volume, schema, and lineage.

-• Freshness: Freshness seeks to understand how up-to-date your data tables are, as well as the cadence at which your tables are updated.
+• Freshness: Data freshness seeks to understand how up-to-date your data tables are, as well as the cadence at which your tables are updated.

 • Distribution: Distribution, in other words, a function of your data’s possible values, tells you if your data is within an accepted range.